mvallejo6/unicamp-course/buzz-pollination.md

 2. Navigate to Animal Sounds website [http://animal-sounds.ijs.si](http://animal-sounds.ijs.si)
 2. Navigate to *Bumblebees* and click *Recognize*
 3. Upload the sound file.
 The sounds recognistion will start automatically
-4. The result will we a list of candidate species as identified by the machine-learning algorithm in rank order.
+4. The result will be a list of candidate species as identified by the machine-learning algorithm in rank order.

 ```
 What are the advantages and limitations of this automatic recognition approach?